Michael Clifford (musician): Personal life

 Clifford has been diagnosed with anxiety and depression.
 Since the beginning of his career, Clifford has used his platform to raise awareness and be an advocate for mental health.
 In June 2015, Clifford suffered minor face, hair, and shoulder injuries from a pyrotechnics accident during the band's Rock Out With Your Socks Out Tour at the SSE Wembley Arena in London.

 In January 2019, Clifford announced his engagement to his girlfriend Crystal Leigh, a talent manager.
 On January 11, 2022 the couple revealed they had gotten married in a private ceremony a year prior.
 On June 12, 2023, Clifford and his wife announced they were expecting their first child.
 Their daughter, Lua Stevie Clifford, was born on October 30, 2023.
 In July 2025, Michael and his wife announced they were expecting their second child.
+In November 2025, they announced the birth of their second daughter, Sadie May Clifford.

 In 2019, it was reported that Clifford bought an eight-bedroom, 4-acre mansion in Los Angeles' Valley Village neighborhood located in San Fernando Valley.
 In July 2020, Clifford's net worth was estimated to be US$20 million.